-A Database offers more flexibility in terms of format and structure.
+A Database is flexible in terms of format and structure.
 At its most basic, a Database is made up of templates and fields.
 Templates dictate how the Database will display visually, while fields dictate the types of data the Database will store and manage.
 A database can be a useful way to encourage students to contribute to the class's learning.

-A Forumis a discussion tool which facilitates asynchronous discussions in the form of posted messages.
+A Forum is a discussion tool facilitating asynchronous discussions in the form of posted messages.
 The concept of the Forum is based on a user posting a topic or question, and then receiving responses from either teaching staff or students.
 While forums primary purpose is a communication tool, there are 5 different types of discussion forums you can set up for students.

 The Glossary can be used as a collaborative activity, where students are able to create and maintain definitions; or it can be edited and maintained exclusively by teaching staff.
 You can use a glossary as a space where definitions are proposed, discussed and refined with input from students.

-The Lesson activity can be used to create an adaptive learning experience where, depending on the student's choice of answer, students may progress to the next page, be taken back to a previous page or redirected down a different path entirely.You can create very simple sequences within the Lesson tool, or set up complex, many-branched structures that tailor the learning very closely to students' needs.
+The Lesson activity can be used to create an adaptive learning experience for students.
+Depending on the student's choice of answer; they may progress to the next page, be taken back to a previous page or redirected down a specific pathway.You can create very simple sequences within the Lesson tool, or set up complex, many-branched structures that tailor the learning very closely to students' needs.

 A Quiz is a set of questions presented to the learner within your LEO unit.
 There are many different question types you can add to your Quiz, including multiple choice, matching items, essay, and true/false.

-Turnitin compares a student assignment with a global database of billions of websites, research papers and student assignments to find text matches between the submission and other sources, it then generates an originality report.
-Turnitin also includes GradeMark for adding text or voice comments, rubrics or grading forms and PeerMark for peer review.
+Turnitin compares a student assignment with a database of websites, research papers and other student assignments, It generates a report identifying text matches between the submission and other sources in the database.
+Turnitin Feedback Studio provides feedback options such as comments, rubrics or grading forms.
+It also includes a simple peer review option.